apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Is this a placeholder allocation (true) or a real allocation (false), defaults to false
   // ignored if the taskGroupName is not set bool placeholder = 12;
-  // AllocationID of the allocation string allocationID = 13;
   // Whether this allocation was the originator of this app bool originator = 14;
   // The preemption policy for this allocation